 4. Layer clothes for sporty/casual outfits to keep it looking purposeful instead of looking sloppy.
 If you are the laid back type and choose to wear casual clothes for the portrait session we suggest layering up a little.
 Adding different textures like a chunky knit sweater over a tank with jeans, or plaid shirt over a solid color tee with cut-offs can work too.
 Adding accessories like a statement piece of jewelry or hat to a casual outfit is suggested.

 5. Accessories add polish to portraits.
 If you really want to look put together bring accessories for each outfit.
 Have a statement piece of jewelry like a beaded necklace, large earrings, or chunky bangle.
-A pair of funky sunglasses are great too to hold as a prop or wear.
+A pair of funky sunglasses are great to hold as a prop or wear.
 Scarfs for your hair or wraps around your neck are an easy way to add extra color or pattern to your portraits too.
-Hats are awesome with the right outfit (see my post about hats).
+Hats are awesome with the right outfit too.